Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-manager.md

    You can use the autofill manager functions after receiving `AUTOFILL_MANAGER_CONNECTION_STATUS_CONNECTED` in `manager_connection_status_changed_cb()`.

-## Getting the installed autofill service list
+## Getting installed autofill service list

 To get the installed autofill service list:

-1. Create the `autofill_service_info_cb()` callback function, which is invoked for each installed autofill service application and is used to access autofill service information:
+1. To access Autofill service information, create a callback function using the `autofill_service_info_cb()` function, which is invoked for each installed Autofill service application:

 ```c
 #include <app_manager.h>